Toyota Fortuner: South Africa

 The Fortuner was launched in South Africa on 31 March 2016 with three grades; Entry, Standard and High.
 For engines, there were four options available: 2.4-litre turbo-diesel, 2.8-litre turbo-diesel, 2.7-litre petrol and 4.0-litre V6 petrol.
 All variants came standard with rear-wheel drive and 4x4 came as standard on the 4.0-litre V6 petrol but optional on the 2.8-litre turbo-diesel.

 The facelifted Fortuner was launched in South Africa in November 2020.
 The petrol engines were removed from the lineup and manual transmission option for 2.8-litre turbo-diesel was no longer available.
 The 2.8-litre turbo-diesel 48V mild hybrid (MHEV) option was introduced to the lineup in March 2024, and the sportier GR Sport trim was introduced as the flagship variant in March 2025.

 Thailand

+In Thailand, the Fortuner was initially offered in G and V grades, the entry-level G was only available in 4×2 with 2.4-litre turbo-diesel, with 6-speed manual transmission, while the top-spec V was offered in four variants: 2.4 (4×2), 2.7 (4×2), 2.8 (4×2) and 2.8 (4×4), with only a 6-speed automatic transmission.

-In Thailand, initial grade levels were the G and V. In March 2016, the TRD Sportivo variant was added to the lineup.
+In March 2016, the TRD Sportivo variant was added to the lineup.

+In May 2019, the G grade with the automatic transmission was added to the lineup, the manual transmission option was dropped.

+In June 2020, the Legender grade was added to the lineup.
+It is offered in four variants: 2.4 4×2, 2.4 4×4, 2.8 4×2 and 2.8 4×4.

 In August 2021, the Fortuner gained a new body kit by Modellista.
-In the same month, the GR Sport variant also became available.
+In the same month, the GR Sport variant also became available along with the feature list upgrade.

 In February 2022, a special variant called the Commander was released.
 Only 1,000 units were produced.

 In August 2022, the regular Fortuner was replaced with Leader G and Leader V grade levels, which share the styling with the upmarket Legender model.

 In November 2024, a new base grade called the Leader S was added to the lineup.

 In October 2025, a new mid-spec grade called the Leader G+ was added to the lineup.